herariom/NutritionFacts/README.md

 ## Usage

-I currently do not have a public server for this project as it is a work-in-progress.
-You can see usage examples on my [website](https://herariom.github.io)
+See it in action [here](https://nutri-fact.herokuapp.com/)

 ## Installation

-Note: these instructions are a work in progress.
-I am currently making it more portable and easier to install

-* Clone the project to your PC
+* Clone the repo

-* Install the required packages with the command `$ pip install -r requirements.txt`

-* Create a database and table using the `database.sql` file in the configuration folder

-* Configure the `config.py` file to your environment

-* Run `main.py`!
+* Uncomment environment variables in the Dockerfile and fill them in as appropriate
+* Build and run the Docker image